 Leo Stephas, 18, is from Chatfield, MN.
 Leo is a talented musician and does a great job of supporting the band with his smooth rhythm guitar playing, but also breaks out with an occasional solo.
 Leo comes from a musical family, as his mother played banjo in the bluegrass band Welcome Home.
 He is the newest member of the band and has been playing guitar for about four years.
 When not working in construction, Leo enjoys hunting, snowmobiling and jumping his bicycle.

 Erik Weissing, 21, plays a fiddle that belonged to his great-grandfather as well as singing lead and harmony vocals.
 He is the leader of the band and is the MC during performances.
 As a child, Erik loved listening to the celtic and old-time fiddling of artists like Brad Leftwich and Tom Schaeffer.
-He took classical violin lessons for five years and has gone on to develop a bluegrass style.
+He took classical violin lessons for five years and has built on that training to develop a bluegrass style.
 He won the open division talent contest at the Winona County Fair in 2011 as a solo fiddler.
-Erik is a recent college graduate with a degree in Industrial Maintenance and is going on to work in the field.
+Erik is a recent college graduate with a degree in Industrial Technology and is going on to work in the field.
 In his spare time, he enjoys hunting.

 Friedrich Weissing, 17, has taken classical violin lessons and started playing mandolin for the band in 2010, inspired by the playing of Bill Monroe, Doyle Lawson and Tim O'Brien.
 In addition to his mandolin playing, he also picks up the guitar on a few songs and joins the vocal trios and quartets with his high tenor.
 Friedrich is currently working on a network administration degree.
 He is interning in the I.T. department at a university and enjoys reading, computers, and chess.